apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Disaster of epic proportions’: Libya prosecutor probes deadly dam collapse**
+**TikToker Levi Jed Murphy Reveals Why He's Already Ready for His Fifth Round of Plastic Surgery**

-You can read more about it [here](https://www.aljazeera.com/news/2023/9/16/disaster-of-epic-proportions-libya-prosecutor-probes-deadly-dam-collapse).
+You can read more about it [here](https://www.eonline.com/news/1385324/tiktoker-levi-jed-murphy-reveals-why-hes-already-ready-for-his-fifth-round-of-plastic-surgery).

 ## Requirements
 - Python 3.8